33 Rewarding Humanitarian Jobs That Make a Real Difference

 By Crystal Lee

 What if you could make a living by having a positive impact on people's lives?
 Thanks to humanitarian jobs, you can.
 They are all about effecting change in the lives of people in less-than-fortunate circumstances.
-And the sad truth is that there is a huge need for this kind of work: Globally, according to Oxfam, 2.4 billion people do not have adequate sanitation systems, and 663 million people lack access to clean water.
+And the sad truth is that there is a huge need for this kind of work: Globally, according to Oxfam, 2.3 billion people do not have adequate sanitation systems, and 2.2 billion people lack access to clean water.
 There is much that needs to be done.

 When it comes to international development and humanitarian aid, jobs can be found in a wide range of areas, from technology and engineering to communications and administration.
 But working in a developing country offers both unique rewards and unique challenges.
 You can experience different cultures and perform meaningful work, but you may face language barriers or logistical hurdles.
 It's also important to note that with many international humanitarian jobs, the focus is on training others rather than accomplishing tasks yourself—the idea is to build up the locals' capacity to solve their own problems.

-And while humanitarian jobs in Africa, Asia, and South America are often the first that come to mind, you don't necessarily even have to leave the U.S. There are isolated pockets of remote communities in this country (such as in some rural areas of Native American reservations) that do not have basic infrastructure systems like electricity and running water.
+Humanitarian jobs in Africa, Asia, and South America are often the first that come to mind, but you don't have to leave the U.S. There are remote communities in this country that do not have basic infrastructure systems like electricity and running water.
 And disaster relief organizations like the Federal Emergency Management Agency (FEMA) need workers who can respond when hurricanes, earthquakes, and tornadoes hit the United States.

 We've compiled a list of humanitarian jobs that pay and divided it into different occupational sectors, so check those out below.
 And be sure to read our tips on how to find a job in international development if you're seeking opportunities in the humanitarian field.